withcaldera/engineering-framework/roles/03-principal-software-engineer.md

 *Taking ownership, delivering outcomes, and creating value for clients and Caldera.*

 - Own success of entire projects and their outcomes
-- Anticipate and address systemic issues proactively
+- Anticipate systemic issues across multiple projects and address them early
+- Identify transformative opportunities for clients and Caldera before they're obvious
 - Ensure projects deliver real value, not just completed features
 - Build deep, trusted relationships with client technical leaders
-- Identify opportunities for transformative impact—including where AI can multiply value delivery
 - Shape Caldera's technical culture and capabilities
 - Drive strategic adoption of tools and practices that accelerate delivery